LBHackney-IT/lbh-core/Hackney.Core/Hackney.Core.Testing/Hackney.Core.Testing.DynamoDb/README.md

 It contains the following:
 #### Properties
 * `DynamoDbContext` property - A high-level `IDynamoDbContext` reference for accessing the database.
-* `DynamoDb` property - A lower-level `IDynamoDb` reference for accessing the database.
+* `DynamoDb` property - A lower-level `IAmazonDynamoDB` reference for accessing the database.

 #### Methods
 * `EnsureTablesExist` - Called within the mock application factory's startup to ensure all the required tables exist